 As required by legislation, 20 percent of Block Grant funds allocated to States through the SAPT Block Grant formula must be spent on substance abuse primary prevention services.
 Prevention service funding varies significantly from State to State.
-Some States rely solely on the Block Grant's 20 percent setaside to fund their prevention systems; others use the funds to target gaps and enhance existing program efforts.
+Some States rely solely on the Block Grant's 20 percent set-aside to fund their prevention systems; others use the funds to target gaps and enhance existing program efforts.
+Overall, SAPT Block Grant funding makes up 63.6 percent of Stateterritory funded primary prevention funding for States.
 CSAP requires under regulation that the States use their Block Grant funds to support a range of prevention services and activities in six key areas to ensure that each State offers a comprehensive system for preventing substance abuse.
-The six areas are information dissemination, community-based environmental strategies, process, alternative activities, education, and problem identification and referral.
+The six areas are information dissemination, community-based process, environmental alternative activities, strategies, education, and problem identification and referral.

 Center for Substance Abuse Treatment (CSAT) The mission of the Center for Substance Abuse Treatment (CSAT) is to improve the health of the nation by bringing effective alcohol and drug treatment to every community.
-CSAT's primary objectives are to increase the availability of clinical treatment and recovery support services; to improve and strengthen substance use disorder clinical treatment and recovery support organizations and systems; to transfer knowledge gained from research into evidence-based practices; and to provide regulatory monitoring and oversight of SAMHSAcertified Opioid Treatment Programs.
-CSAT works with States and community-based groups to improve and expand existing substance use disorder treatment services under the Substance Abuse Prevention and Treatment Block Grant Program.
+CSAT's primary objectives are to increase the availability of clinical treatment and recovery support services; to improve and strengthen substance use disorder clinical treatment and recovery support organizations and systems; to transfer knowledge gained from research into evidence-based practices; and to provide regulatory monitoring and oversight of SAMHSA-certified Opioid Treatment Programs.
+CSAT works with States and communitybased groups to improve and expand existing substance use disorder treatment services under the Substance Abuse Prevention and Treatment Block Grant Program.
 CSAT also supports SAMHSA's free treatment referral service to link people with the community-based substance use disorder treatment services they need.